gausharma11/jenkins-test/README.md

 Author: Gaurav Sharma

-In this readme file you will create a simple CI/CD pipeline using Jenkins deployed on the EC2 Windows host pn AWS in order to push/publish the lambda written in the python and the push /publish AWS resources mentioned in the cfn-templates.yaml file on the AWS Console.
+In this readme file you will create a simple CI/CD pipeline using Jenkins deployed on the EC2 Windows host on AWS in order to push/publish the lambda written in the python and the push /publish AWS resources mentioned in the cfn-templates.yaml file on the AWS Console.

 ## Prerequisites

 You will need the following to complete pre-requisite:

-- An AWS account //sign up and sign in the AWS Console.
+- An AWS account, sign up and sign in the AWS Console.
 - python
 - git
 - java 8 or 11